lameaux/bro/README.md

 During execution, it collects metrics such as **RPS** (requests per second), **latency**, and **errors**, and validates them against predefined **thresholds**.

+The tool supports parallel scenario execution, making it easy to run benchmarks.

 ## Installation

 The tool is written in [Go](https://github.com/golang/go).